What has teaching taught me about copywriting?

 For a moment I felt like Eminem in 8 Mile, choking in front of a pitiless audience.

 What do I say?
 How do I get their attention?
 How do I keep them engaged?

-Here are some priceless skills I learnt whilst teaching that I simply couldn’t live without as a freelance copywriter…
+Here are some nifty little skills learnt through teaching I use everyday as a freelance copywriter…

 Any teacher will tell you that knowing your students is the key to any successful lesson.
 It’s your passport to understand their history, how they learn, where they need support, and what motivates them to stretch their knowledge.